survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Conclusion

 Webpack can load a variety of style formats.
-It even supports advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
-The approaches covered here inline the styling by default.
+The approaches covered here inline the styling to JavaScript bundles by default.

 To recap:

 * *css-loader* evaluates the `@import` and `url()` definitions of your styling. *style-loader* converts it to JavaScript and implements webpack's Hot Module Replacement interface.
-* *css-loader* supports the CSS Modules specification.
-CSS Modules allow you maintain CSS in a local scope by default solving the biggest issue of CSS.
 * Webpack supports a large variety of formats compiling to CSS through loaders.
 These include Sass, Less, and Stylus.
 * PostCSS allows you to inject functionality to CSS in through its plugin system. cssnext is an example of a collection of plugins for PostCSS that implements future features of CSS.
 * *css-loader* doesn't touch absolute imports by default.
 It allows customization of loading behavior through the `importLoaders` option.
 You can perform lookups against *node_modules* by prefixing your imports with a tilde (`~`) character.